kba/tson.vim/README.md

-# tson.vim
+# turtleson.vim

-TSON syntax highlighting
+Vim syntax highlighting for the TurtleSON JSON dialect.